-Most people would agree with the statement: personalisation is one of the most important aspects of creating a great customer experience.
-The challenge lies in the question: who are we actually trying to personalise for?
+The challenge lies in: who are we actually trying to personalise for?
 All too often personalisation is confused with segmentation and vice versa.

 Personalisation refers to an organisation’s ability to adapt the customer experience to the specific needs of the individual.
 It raises a series of questions that a brand needs to answer such as: